Presidency of Itamar Franco: Internal policy

+Economic policies

 Plano Real

-Between October 1992 and May 1993, Itamar appointed three people to the Ministry of Finance (Gustavo Krause, Paulo Haddad and Eliseu Resende), but none of them managed to solve the problems of the Brazilian economy.
+Between October 1992 and May 1993, Itamar appointed three people to the Ministry of Finance (Gustavo Krause, Paulo Haddad, and Eliseu Resende), but none of them managed to solve the problems of the Brazilian economy.
 In May 1993, Fernando Henrique Cardoso, a Brazilian sociologist, was invited to assume the Ministry of Finance.
 Along with his team, he developed the Plano Real, which solved Brazil's economic problems and stabilized inflation.

-The Plano Real was implemented in three stages throughout 1993 and 1994, which included: stabilizing public accounts by reducing spending and increasing revenue, launching a virtual currency to prepare for the transition from the cruzeiro real to the real and launching the new currency, the real.
+The Plano Real was implemented in three stages throughout 1993 and 1994, which included stabilizing public accounts by reducing spending and increasing revenue, launching a virtual currency to prepare for the transition from the cruzeiro real to the real and launching the new currency, the real.
 Immediately, the project caused inflation in Brazil to fall considerably.
-In 1993, annual inflation in Brazil was 2477%; in 1994, 916%; in 1995, 22%.
+In 1993, annual inflation in Brazil was 2477%; in 1994, 916%; and in 1995, 22%.

-Some criticisms related to the amount of privatizations made by the government, the increase in unemployment and the reduction in workers' purchasing power were raised.
+Some criticisms related to the amount of privatizations made by the government, the increase in unemployment, and the reduction in workers' purchasing power were raised.
 Itamar supported the candidacy of FHC, launched by the PSDB.
 In the 1994 elections, FHC was elected president in the first round with 54% of the vote.

+His own economic views

+Unlike Collo, Franco opposed neoliberal economic reforms and even criticized a free market economy, while there was still some privatization under him, he moved towards economic nationalism and developmentalism.
+While ideological he was considered a populist nationalist, it wasn't clear before his vice-presidency what economic views he had.

 Health

-During the Itamar government, the 9th National Health Conference was held and the new Norma Operacional Básica do SUS ("SUS Basic Operational Standard"), the first to break with the logic of Inamps, was published in 1993.
+During the Itamar government, the 9th National Health Conference was held, and the new Norma Operacional Básica do SUS ("SUS Basic Operational Standard"), the first to break with the logic of Inamps, was published in 1993.
 Regarding the fight against diseases, the Plano Nacional de Eliminação do Sarampo ("National Plan for the Elimination of Measles") and the Projeto Aids I ("Aids Project I"), based on an agreement with the World Bank, stand out.
 The Programa de Saúde da Família, PSF ("Family Health Programme"PSF) was launched as part of a strategy to restructure the SUS care model in order to intensify municipalization.

 Education

-In 1993, the Plano Decenal de Educação para Todos ("Ten-Year Plan for Education for All") was launched in response to the Jomtien Conference with the goal of guaranteeing minimum learning content for children, young people and adults.
+In 1993, the Plano Decenal de Educação para Todos ("Ten-Year Plan for Education for All") was launched in response to the Jomtien Conference with the goal of guaranteeing minimum learning content for children, young people, and adults.
 In the same year, Brazil participated in the New Delhi Declaration on Education for All, which included a commitment by the world's nine most populous developing countries to achieve the goals set at Jomtien.